hpgrahsl/kryptonite-for-kafka/docs/index.md

 <div class="k4k-module-body" markdown>

-A lightweight HTTP service that exposes a web API with multiple encryption and decryption endpoints.
-This enables applications written in any language to participate in end-to-end encryption scenarios.
+A lightweight HTTP service that exposes a web API with dedicated encryption and decryption endpoints.
+This enables applications written in any language to take part in end-to-end encryption scenarios.

 :octicons-book-24: [Learn more](modules/funqy-http.md)